Faith & Service at St. Mary Catholic Schools

 A minimum of 12 hours of documented service per year (at least three per school quarter) is required as part of a student’s religion grade.
 This requirement is counted as part of a student’s grade in religion class.

-In addition to these individual requirements, SMCMS students frequently participate as STAR groups in various service opportunities, including volunteering at Double Portions food pantry and collecting items for organizations needing food, books, personal care items, etc. to serve their clientele.
+In addition to these individual requirements, SMCMS students frequently participate as advisory groups in various service opportunities, including volunteering at Double Portions food pantry and collecting items for organizations needing food, books, personal care items, etc. to serve their clientele.

 Each week at the liturgy or prayer service, our students are asked to contribute to the monetary collection.
 Students are encouraged to donate money that they have earned from home or that is part of their allowance.
 The money collected is donated each month to a charity that is chosen by the SMCS student council.
 Recipients in the past have included Catholic Charities, St. Jude’s Children’s Hospital, St. Vincent de Paul and Fox Valley Warming Shelter.